 15.1 Use of branding, Awards, Commendations and Titles by entrants.
 The brand and term “The Scottish Landscape Photographer of the Year” is the intellectual property of the Competion.
 All Awards, Commendations and Titles thereof are also the intellectual property of the Competition.
 Use of Awards, Commendations and Titles are granted to and restricted to entrants having won an award, commendation or a title and may only be used to include the term “The Scottish Landscape Photographer of the Year” to promote their images, products and services (e.g. workshops) on their own personal websites, personal endeavours or existing self employed endeavours.
 Any unauthorised use of the Competition’s intellectual property shall be considered a breach of the Competition’s intellectual property and an infingement of the copyright of the Competition.

 Entrants may not list their award, commendation or title on any third party company, employer, shop or organisation’s material that generates income for that company.
 For example, if an award winner works for a printing company selling prints or a photography tour company selling workshops, they may not allow their employer to list or advertise their award, commendation or title on their websites, social media pages or advertising material.
 The entrant’s employer did not win the award and is therefore not legally entitled to generate income from it.
 Listing of awards on commercial endeavours can also mislead the general public, therefore it is the responsibility of the award winner to ensure that their employers do not exploit the Competition’s intellectual property by listing awards on any commercial endeavour.
 Award winners that knowingly and intentionally allow their awards to be listed on their employer’s or any third party’s commercial endeavours shall be in breach of the Competition’s Terms.

-15.1.3 Any third party using the Competition’s intellectual property without permission from the Organisers shall be liable for our commercial usage fees.
+15.1.3 Any third party using the Competition’s intellectual property without permission from the Organisers shall be in breach of UK Copyright laws and be liable for our commercial usage fees.